State the color: RED; BLUE

 Dominant Themes in My Research

-Automaticity as processing without monitoring is hard to see when the process in question is part of the task's requirement.
+Automaticity as defined by processing without monitoring is hard to see when the process in question is part of the task's requirement.
 Therefore, in my work during the last years (e.g., Tzelgov, Meyer, & Henik, 1992; Tzelgov, Henik, Sneg, & Baruch, 1996; Tzelgov, Yehene, Kotler, & Alon, 2000; Perlman & Tzelgov, 2006; Poznanski & Tzelgov, in press), I have emphasized the distinction between intentional and autonomous automatic processing (Tzelgov, 1997).

-Recent theorizing by my colleagues and myself (e.g., Tzelgov, 1997b, 1999) proposes using autonomous processing, indicated in Stroop-like phenomena, as a defining feature of automaticity (Tzelgov, 2000).
+Recent theorizing by my colleagues and myself (e.g., Tzelgov, 1997b, 1999) proposes using autonomous processing, as indicated in Stroop-like phenomena, as a defining feature of automaticity (Tzelgov, 2000).
 Thus, I believe that showing that a process is active in the autonomous processing mode is the necessary and sufficient condition for defining it as automatic.
 Taking the processing in the autonomous mode as a working definition of automaticity, I am investigating the mechanisms of skill-based automatic processing.

-In addition, we are extending the minimalist approach to define automaticity in the context of implicit learning, in particular, using the paradigms of sequence learning (Perlman & Tzelgov, 2006; Perlman & Tzelgov, 2009) and artificial grammar (Poznanski & Tzelgov , in press).
-We apply our approach to automaticity in various domains such as emotion (Okon-Singer, Tzelgov, & Henik, 2007), language processing (e.g., Berent, Pinker, Tzelgov, Bibi, & Goldfarb, 2005; Berent, Tzelgov, & Bibi, in press; Goldfarb & Tzelgov, 2007), perception (Goldfarb & Tzelgov, 2005) and numerical processing (e.g., Tzelgov & Ganor-Stern, 2004, 2009; Cohen Kadosh, Tzelgov, & Henik, 2008).
-In particular, my recent experimental effort focuses on understanding the acquisition and representation of non-single digit and non-natural numbers such as fractions and negative numbers.
-In this context, we use markers of automatic processing as indicators for the use of "complex" numbers e.g., 2-digit numbers (Ganor-Stern, Tzelgov, & Ellenbogen, 2007; Ganor-Stern &Tzelgov, 2008a, in press b; Tzelgov & Ganor-Stern, in press) , negative numbers (Tzelgov & Ganor-Stern, 2009) or fractions (Kallai & Tzelgov, in press) as primitives of mental representation.
-To be more precise, I assume that primitives are stored as such in long memory and consequently are retrieved from memory rather than compiled on line.
-The pictures emerging at this point constrain the set of numerical primitives to single digits and a "GeF" (generalized fraction, see Kallai & Tzelgov, in press).
-Our research also shows that practice results in unitizing sequence of required movement into chunks that are represented and performed as single units (Perlman, Edwards, Pothos, & Tzelgov, in press).
-Another line of my research focuses on methodology and statistics, and in particular, on the concept of suppressors in psychological research (see Tzelgov & Henik, 1991).
+In addition, we have extended the minimalist approach to define automaticity in the context of implicit learning, in particular, using the paradigms of sequence learning (Perlman & Tzelgov, 2006; Perlman & Tzelgov, 2009) and artificial grammar (Poznanski & Tzelgov, 2010).
+We apply our approach to automaticity in various domains such as emotion (Okon-Singer, Tzelgov, & Henik, 2007; Okon-Singer, Alyagon, Kofman, Tzelgov, & Henik, 2011), language processing (e.g., Berent, Pinker, Tzelgov, Bibi, & Goldfarb, 2005; Berent, Tzelgov, & Bibi, 2006; Goldfarb & Tzelgov, 2007), perception (Goldfarb & Tzelgov, 2005), memory (Hoffman & Tzelgov, in press) and numerical processing (e.g., Tzelgov & Ganor-Stern, 2004, 2009; Cohen Kadosh, Tzelgov, & Henik, 2008).
+In particular, my recent experimental effort in this domain focuses on understanding the acquisition and representation of multidigit and non-natural numbers such as fractions and negative numbers in long-term memory.
+In this context, we use markers of automatic processing as indicators for testing the use of "complex" numbers, for example, 2-digit numbers (Ganor-Stern, Tzelgov, & Ellenbogen, 2007; Ganor-Stern & Tzelgov, 2008, 2011; Tzelgov & Ganor-Stern, in press), negative numbers (Tzelgov & Ganor-Stern, 2009) or fractions (Kallai & Tzelgov, 2009, in press), as primitives of mental representation.
+To be more precise, I assume that primitives are stored as such in long-term memory and consequently, are retrieved from memory rather than compiled on line.
+The picture emerging at this point constrains the set of numerical primitives to single digits and a "GeF" (generalized fraction; see Kallai & Tzelgov, 2009) but practice can extend this set (Kallai & Tzelgov, 2012; Pinhas & Tzelgov, in press).

 Typical publications